todo-make-username/todo-make-username/README.md

 ## 📝&nbsp;Recent Projects
 ### Terminal-Based Game: <br>
-An series of small games developed to learn the many ways of input handling across various languages.
+A series of small games developed to learn the many ways of input handling across various languages.

 ### Recipe Book: <br>
 A Laravel web application to house cooking recipes, as well as automatically generate shopping lists.